Simibrum/talking_text/README.md

 ### Flow

 1. **Initialization**:
-   - The Langchain library initializes models and loads the New Heart English Bible (NHEB) dataset from a CSV file.
+   - The Langchain library initializes models and loads the New Heart English Bible (NHEB) dataset from a CSV file and the Quran from a preprocessed JSON file.
    - Text embeddings are stored in a FAISS vector store.

 2. **User Interaction**: